smartmate/apps/examples/vacationsApprovalGCloudFunction/README.md

 # Vacation Approval App example using GCloud Functions

-With Smartmate you have the ability to call custom endpoints in order to have manage custom logic outside the Smartmate environment.
+With Smartmate you have the ability to call custom endpoints in order to manage custom logic outside the Smartmate environment.

 This example explains how to setup a Smartmate App using GCloud Functions.